Just Like Brothers

 Just Like Brothers (original title: Comme des frères) is a 2012 French comedy film written, directed and produced by Hugo Gélin.

 Plot

 Since Charlie (Melanie Thierry) died, Boris (François-Xavier Demaison), a businessman, Elie (Nicolas Duvauchelle), a renowned scriptwriter, and Maxime (Pierre Niney), a naive 20-year-old boy, lost the woman of their lives.
-These characters with opposite personalities find themselves involved in a 900-km long journey to the cherished house of their sister, their friend, their love.
+These characters with opposite personalities find themselves involved in a 900-km long journey to the cherished Corsica house of their sister, their friend, their love.